 - Official transcripts to be uploaded with NCSU Graduate School Application

-- GRE scores to be uploaded with NCSU Graduate School Application
+- GRE scores to be uploaded with NCSU Graduate School Application (GRE requirement is waived for US applicants with a DVM/VMD degree)

 - Recommended Curriculum Vitae to be uploaded with NCSU Graduate School Application